-The extension translates signature definitions into patches that rewrite incoming HTML on a per-URL basis, according to the top-down, bottom-up scan described in Section II-C.
+The extension translates signature definitions into patches that rewrite incoming HTML on a per-URL basis, according to the top-down, bottom-up scan described in Subsection 2.3.

 The extension's detector acts as an in-network filter.
-We initially considered other designs but quickly found out that applying the patch at the network level was necessary for sanitization correctness: even before any code runs, parsing the HTML into a DOM tree might cause elements to be re-arranged into an unexpected order, making our extension sanitize the wrong spot.
-Consider the following example, where an element inside a > tag is rearranged after parsing the string:
+We initially considered other designs but quickly found out that applying the patch at the network level was necessary for sanitization correctness: even before any JavaScript code runs, the browser's built-in DOM parser can rearrange elements into an unexpected order, making our extension sanitize the wrong spot.
+Consider the following example, where an element inside a $\langle tr \rangle$ tag is rearranged after parsing the string: